 Another way is to use the FX loop as a booster – if you’re not using the FX loop for anything else, you can set it up to boost the signal.
 Set it to mono mode, insert a cable in the left/mono send/return jacks.
 Then set the mix to 100% and adjust the return level to taste.
 Again, using instant access you can switch the FX loop on at will to get some boost.
 The downside to this trick is that the signal will have to pass through additional converters (first to analog, then back to digital), with increased latency, which you may find detrimental to the sound.

-Use an expression pedal with Multi-FX control – this is a really neat trick in the 11R.
+Or you can use an expression pedal with Multi-FX control – this is how I do it, and it’s a really neat trick in the 11R.
 You can use an expression pedal to seamlessly go from your base settings in any given rig, to an alternate setting (in this case one better suited to lead playing).
-The Multi-FX control lets you adjust four parameters simultaneously, on the fly.
+The Multi-FX control lets you adjust up to four parameters simultaneously, on the fly.
 To the right, you can see one setting, where I’ve made the expression pedal raise the amp’s output level and the delay mix.
-At first, I tried setting the ”heel” value to the numbers already programmed, but lately I’ve been setting it a bit lower than the core value.
+As a baseline, I set the ”heel” value to the numbers already programmed, but on some presets I actually have it a bit lower than the programmed normal value.
 That way, I get the normal level as soon as I go to that preset, while the expression pedal lets me turn the level both up or down to suit the moment.
-Hitting any other preset (or even the one I was on) brings the settings back to their programmed values, regardless of how the expression pedal is set.
+Hitting any other preset (or the one I was on) brings the settings back to their programmed values, regardless of how the expression pedal is set.

 Do’s and dont’s